BrendanGasparin/100-days-of-code-2022/log.md

 ### Day 11: September 20, 2021

-**Today's Progress:** Worked on The Odin Project [Landing Page](https://brendangasparin.github.io/odin-landing-page/) project.
+**Today's Progress:** Completed The Odin Project [Landing Page](https://brendangasparin.github.io/odin-landing-page/) project.

-**Thoughts:** Working on The Odin Project's landing page project.
-You have to duplicate a layout, typography, and colour scheme, as if it were given to you by a client.
+**Thoughts:** Completed The Odin Project's landing page project.
+You have to duplicate a layout, typography, and colour scheme, as if they were given to you by a client.
 The problem is that the layout is very horizontal and would look terrible on a mobile device.
 Making it responsive would be very difficult and time-consuming and is not a requirement of the project, but responsiveness is a very important part of modern web design.
 So I feel like the project will be fairly useless for inclusion in a portfolio.
-I just want to finish it as quick as possible and move onto the Javascript material.
+I just wanted to finish it as quick as possible and move onto the Javascript material, so I worked on it into the early hours of the morning, until it looked good on 1920x1080 resolution.
+I turned off the meta viewport tag and it looks kind of okay on a mobile device although the image row is cramped and skewed.
+Looking forward to the JavaScript material, although I have to remember to keep a handle on HTML and CSS basics as well.

 **Link(s) to work:** [Landing Page](https://brendangasparin.github.io/odin-landing-page/)